-PJFF34 Screening: Etgar Keret: What Animal Are You?
+PJFF34 Presents: Etgar Keret: What Animal Are You?

 After PJFF’s exclusive screening of What Animal Are You?, the author himself, Etgar Keret, read two of his favorite short stories live onstage.
 Guests who brought their favorite Keret book or purchased one at the event were invited to attend a VIP Wine and Cheese Reception with the guest of honor.

 Following our Philadelphia premiere screening of 24 Days at the Ritz East, guests joined speaker Nancy Baron-Baer, Regional Director at the Anti-Defamation League, for a post-film discussion and then headed to Positano Coast for conversation, complimentary appetizers, and drink specials.